icot/sicp/README.md

 Repository for SICP exercises code

-Probably a mixture of Chicken scheme and Racket
+Will contain a mixture of Chicken Scheme and Racket code